nine8439/Soft_Eng_pres_4/Desktop/Patriot.md

     3. Guidance section – Consists of the auto-guidance systems and also the Track via guidance System (from ground control)
     4. Control actuator section – controls the fins of the missile for stability and steering

+<h2>Use and Disaster in the Gulf War</h2>

++ The Persian Gulf War was the first usage of the Patriot missile system to shoot down ballistic missiles as opposed to only aircraft.

++ It was used 40 times to shoot down missiles, primarily Scud or Al Hussein short range ballistic missiles.

++ The initial launch was actually a computer glitch

++ The worst failure was when an army barracks in Dhahran, Saudi Arabia was hit by a Scud missile and 28 people died.

++ On the night of the 25th of February, 1991, a Patriot missile system operating in Dhahran, Saudi Arabia, failed to track and intercept an incoming Scud.
+The Iraqi missile impacted into an army barracks, killing 28 U.S. soldiers and injuring another 98.

++ The cause of the missile system failing to defend against the incoming Scud was traced back to a bug in Patriot's radar and tracking software